henryfash/Ford-GoBike-Data-Analysis/README.md

 # Ford GoBike system Exploratory Data Analysis and Explanatory Visualization

 ### Dataset
 This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 There are 183412 trips and 16 features in the dataset.
 Most variables are numeric in nature, but the features start_station_name, end_station_name, user_type and member_gender are qualitative nominal variables.
-There are two users categories, Subscriber and Customer.
+There are two users categories, Subscriber and Customer. <a href = "https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv">Download dataset</a>

 ### Summary of Findings